Friday, October 31, 2008

 Kiddushin 21 - Hebrew Servant Wants to be Free Again

-A Hebrew servant who has sold himself into servitude and wants to redeem himself early enjoys a special privilege: his redemption price is the lower of his purchase price and the current value of his service for the remaining years.
+A Hebrew servant who has sold himself into servitude and wants to redeem himself early enjoys a special privilege: his redemption price is the lowest of his purchase price and the current service value for the remaining years.

-He can reduce his remaining years of servitude with a partial payment, but this can result either in a gain or a loss for him, if his price fluctuates.
+He can reduce his remaining years of servitude with a partial payment, but this can result in either a gain or a loss if his price fluctuates.

 Tuesday, October 28, 2008